Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Counting and Tools:

-AWS has a “License Manager” service that can help track license usage, including Oracle, by letting you define your entitlements and then monitoring your AWS deployments.
+AWS offers a “License Manager” service that helps track license usage, including Oracle, by allowing you to define your entitlements and then monitor your AWS deployments.
 This can prevent accidentally launching more instances than you have licenses for.
 However, compliance responsibility remains with the customer.

-It’s crucial to actively manage and record where your Oracle software is deployed.
+It’s crucial to actively manage and record the deployment of your Oracle software.
 Oracle’s cloud policy treats each AWS instance’s vCPU allocation as the required licensing limit (you don’t have to license the entire underlying AWS hardware, only the vCPUs in use).

 This effectively marks Oracle’s recognition of AWS as a valid partitioning mechanism.
 Ensure you choose instance types wisely: for example, if you only have one Oracle license (which covers two vCPUs on AWS), don’t launch an instance with four vCPUs.
 Instead, use an instance type with two vCPUs (so you remain within one license) or acquire more licenses if needed for larger instances.